 Promotion is an essential part of any business strategy.
 It helps to complement the efforts made in personal selling and advertising, adding to the overall effectiveness of advocacy efforts.
 By offering free samples, discounts, and other incentives, companies can increase their chances of gaining new customers and encouraging repeat business.
 Email campaigns, free trials, referral programs, and cross-marketing are just some of the ways businesses can use sales promotions to their advantage.
+For those looking for more specialized help, a marketing agency can provide additional guidance on how to best leverage promotional strategies and maximize the impact of their marketing efforts.
+A marketing agency can also provide valuable insight into the latest trends in the industry and help you create a comprehensive marketing plan that will help you reach your goals.
+With the help of a professional marketing agency, you can ensure that your promotional strategies are tailored to your specific needs and objectives.
 In this article, we'll explore the power of promotion and how it can help you increase your business.

 What is Promotion?

 Sales promotion is a marketing strategy in which a company uses short-term campaigns and incentives to build brand awareness and demand sales for a particular product or service.
 Examples of promotions include discounts, free samples, contests, and other incentives.
 Companies that provide promotional products increase their chances of gaining new customers by 83%.

 How to Use Sales Promotions

 When preparing your sales promotion, ask your sales team to provide you with customer information that can help you with the message and positioning of your promotion.
 Once you have a clear idea of who best fits your offer, you can create a sales promotion aimed at those who are most likely to make a purchase or become a qualified sales lead (SQL).